MosesKing/Towers-of-Hanoi/README.md

 ## Additional Notes

-    Consider security implications, especially in terms of resource permissions and access controls within Kubernetes.
+- Consider security implications, especially in terms of resource permissions and access controls within Kubernetes.
-    Consider why would choose using composition functions over an operator.
+- Consider why would choose using composition functions over an operator.
-    Overall I learned a lot from this excercise and I am now motivated to keep learning Crossplane on my own, I am super interested in an opportunity to discuss how you would implement this to happen as I was not able to find a way to use functions to do this type of task.
+- Overall I learned a lot from this excercise and I am now motivated to keep learning Crossplane on my own, I am super interested in an opportunity to discuss how you would implement this to happen as I was not able to find a way to use functions to do this type of task.

-## Custom Function Development

-The function, which could be a separate project or container, would be triggered by changes to the TowerChallenge resource.
-It needs to:

-    Read the number of discs from the TowerChallenge object.
-    Implement the Tower of Hanoi algorithm to calculate the move sequence.
-    Generate a series of ConfigMap definitions with move descriptions.